SouthGreenPlatform/TOGGLE/README.md

 Rq : you can add this to the ~/.bashrc to make it always available when you log-in.

-* Change the permission of the perl file in the directory TOGGLE
+* Change the permission of the perl files in the directory TOGGLE

 ```
 $cd /pathToToggle